modslides/.github/profile/README.md

 ## 📚 Specialised moderation courses by the community.

-Watch or read specialised and trusted courses on the [Modslides Network](https://modslides.netlify.app/network).
-Perhaps, Modslides doesn't cover fine details about your specific platform.
-Network Courses will be your best tool to get through the toughest days, or simply to feed your curiosity.
+Watch or read specialised and trusted courses by one of Modslides' trusted Experts, called slides.
+Perhaps, even the Modslides Experts miss fine details about your specific topic or platform.
+Network Slides by the community will be your best tool to get through the toughest days, or simply to feed your curiosity.

 ## 🔧 For administrators and developers too.